bgse-datascience-group8/conflicts_analysis_project/documentation/database.md

 Feature name is equivalent to city name.

+**`num_conflicts`** is the dependent variable.
+The analysis is done regressing the num_conflicts in a given city on a given day on the `num_conflicts` in the same city on previous days and other cities on the same and previous days.
+All `num_conflicts` will be weighted by the `sum_num_*` columns.
+These `sum_num_*` columns measure the significance of the conflict events ocurring on that day in that city.

 ## Database origin

 In order to understand the spatial-temporal relationship of conflict events in the United States from April 2013 until the recent past, the application is built on an aggregated subset of the GDELT database.